WHDLoad: History

-The primary reason for this loader is that a large number of computer games for the Amiga don't properly interact with the AmigaOS operating system, but instead run directly on the Amiga hardware, making assumptions about specific control registers, memory locations, etc. The hardware of newer Amiga models had been greatly revised, causing these assumptions to break when trying to run the same games on newer hardware, and vice versa with newer games on older hardware.
+The primary reason for this loader is that a large number of computer games for the Amiga do not properly interact with the AmigaOS operating system, but instead run directly on the Amiga hardware, making assumptions about specific control registers, memory locations, etc. The hardware of newer Amiga models had been greatly revised, causing these assumptions to break when trying to run the same games on newer hardware, and vice versa with newer games on older hardware.
 WHDLoad provides a way to install such games on an AmigaOS-compatible hard drive and run on newer hardware.
 An added benefit is the avoidance of loading times and disk swaps, because everything the game needs is stored on the hard drive.

 The first public release of WHDLoad was on September 5, 1996, and the latest available version is 18.8 released in May 2022.

 Features

-WHDLoad takes over the entire operating system which may cause problems with some software (e.g. TCP/IP stack), but quitting the game or demo restores the system back into its normal working state.
+WHDLoad takes over the entire operating system, which may cause problems with some software (e.g. TCP/IP stack), but quitting the game or demo restores the system back into its normal working state.

 WHDLoad games are stored on the AmigaOS file system as disk images, relying on driver files known as "WHDLoad slaves" to work.
 These slave files are freely available from the Internet (as Freeware), but the games themselves have to be acquired separately, to prevent software piracy.
 Additionally, many fans have made their own freeware games, which are also freely, and legally, available.